 Inadequacies with our current system

-Health care in the United States, as it is now, is very broken.
 The purpose of health care is to improve the well-being of those treated.
 However, until the passing of the 2010 Affordable Care Act, medical expenses were the most common cause of bankruptcy in the United States (Galvani et al. 2017).
 Indeed, there are several conceptual problems with a ‘competitive marketplace’ of multiple insurers.
 Galvani et al. (2017) notes, it is hard for a private insurance company to justify preventative care, as “future benefits could accrue to another insurance provider.
 The result is a systematic undervaluation of preventative measures.”
 In fact, looking at our closest analogue for a broad public health option, Medicare and Medicaid, we find that billing rates and expenses for private insurance are up to six times more expensive!
 Simply put, medical care is unaffordable in the United States for many individuals.

 Perhaps another way of looking at the issue is to consider health outcomes, instead of cost for health.
 However, even looking at the United States from this perspective, Galvani et al. (2017) finds that our life expectancy has been reversing since 2014, even as money spent on health has increased by 130%!
 Delving deeper, we see that even the care we deign to deliver is problematic.
 Manchikanti, Falco, and Boswell (2010) find that “almost 50% of our care is not evidence based” and “as much as 30% of our spending reflects care of uncertain or questionable value.”
-It is thus trivial to conclude that our current system is broken.
 Fortunately for the United States, Universal Health Care cleanly answers these issues and has been put into practice for decades in many other first world countries.

 Benefits of Universal Health Care